 What is CaMeW?

-While there exist a handful of very successful programs for mentoring and encouraging female and minority undergraduate mathematics majors and women entering graduate school in mathematics, at the time of the founding of CaMeW there were no national programs to assist women in navigating their final stages of graduate school.
+While there exist a handful of very successful programs for mentoring and encouraging female and underrepresented minority undergraduate mathematics majors and women entering graduate school in mathematics, at the time of the founding of CaMeW in 2007, there were no national programs to specifically assist women in navigating their final stages of graduate school.
 Workshop participants will benefit from a program tailored to meet their needs during this critical time in their career, as they transition from graduate school to the workforce.
 The goal of the workshop is to support women as they begin their careers as professional mathematicians in an organized fashion.